 Initiate the step by heading over to the exchange’s withdrawal and deposit section.
 There, insert the wallet address of your dedicated desktop, mobile, or hardware wallet and confirm the withdrawal.
 Depending on network congestion, it may take anywhere from 10 to 30 minutes for the transaction to be approved.

 That is it!
 At this point, you have done everything possible to obtain crypto and maximize your security and comfort.
 The only remaining step is to lay back and observe the market.

-Cryptocurrency might appear intimidating at first, but by slowly taking each step you will find out that investing in digital assets is easier than it looks.
-Although there are a few technical steps here and there the overall process is straightforward and has been even simplified in recent years.
+Cryptocurrency might appear intimidating at first, but by slowly taking each step, you will find out that investing in digital assets is easier than it looks.
+Although there are a few technical steps here and there, the overall process is straightforward and has even been simplified in recent years.

 If you need help with figuring out how to invest once creating an exchange account, we once again recommend reading our exchange reviews to learn how each trading platform works.
 If that is not enough, you can visit the exchange’s website to find official documentation explaining each step of the way.

 To find out how to invest in specific cryptocurrencies feel free to read the following guides:

 Marko is a crypto enthusiast who has been involved in the blockchain industry since 2018.
 When not charting, tweeting on CT, or researching Solana NFTs, he likes to read about psychology, InfoSec, and geopolitics.